-On a basic intelligence level, Siri also has a number of problems.
-Ask it when the Mona Lisa was painted (the year 1503, art buffs), and the voice assistant will happily tell you that ‘the answer is one thousand, five hundred and three,’ rather than being intelligent enough to realise that the year should be read aloud as ‘fifteen oh-three’.
+Another issue with Siri is that it can sometimes be a little...stupid.
+Ask it when the Mona Lisa was painted (that's 1503, art buffs), and the voice assistant will happily tell you that ‘the answer is one thousand, five hundred and three,’ rather than being intelligent enough to realise that the year should be read aloud as ‘fifteen oh-three’.

 Of course there’s always the chance that Apple will put significant effort into improving Siri before the HomePod is released in December.
 Google did a similar thing when it overhauled Google Now, creating Google Assistant, in the months before the Google Home was released.